Limit Laws for Poincar\'e Recurrence and the Shrinking Target Problem

-A stronger result than the CLT, is the almost sure invariance principle (ASIP), which can be stated simply as an almost sure version of the CLT.
+A stronger result than the CLT is the almost sure invariance principle (ASIP), which can be stated simply as an almost-sure version of the CLT.
 The particular version of the ASIP we are interested in is the following.
-We say that a sequence of random variables $(X_n)$ satisfies the ASIP with rate $\beta \in (0,1)$ if there exists a sequence of standard Gaussian random variables $(Z_n)$ (by enlarging the underlying probability space if necessary) such that
+We say that a sequence of real valued centred observables $(\varPhi_k)$ on the m.p.s.\ $(X,T,\mu)$ satisfies the ASIP with rate $\beta \in (0,1)$ if there exists a sequence of standard Gaussian random variables $(Z_n)$ (by enlarging the underlying probability space if necessary) such that